dino115/data_maps/README.md

     postfix: '€'
   ```
 - **Converter: ruby**
-  Apply any method on the current data object.
+  Apply any ruby method on the current data object.

   ```ruby
     ruby: :upcase